anhaidgroup/sparkly/doc/install-single-machine.md

 Additional ways to install Sparkly for which we have not yet provided detailed instructions:
 * [Installing on other OS environments](./install-single-machine-otherOS.md)
-* A simple way to install Sparkly is to use a Docker image that bundles Sparkly with all of its dependencies.
-See here for preliminary instructions.
+* Preliminary instructions to install Sparkly using a Docker image that bundles Sparkly with all dependencies.